foremind/Dell-Inspiron-7490-OpenCore/README.md

 # Dell-Inspiron-7490-OpenCore

-This repository documents my effort to install (unmodified) Ubuntu Linux and OpenCore onto a Dell Inspiron 7490 notebook.
+This repository documents my effort to install (unmodified) Ubuntu Linux and OpenCore Hackintosh onto a Dell Inspiron 7490 notebook.

 Please check out the Fix-BIOS-Settings directory as the 7490 requires a critical change to the BIOS related to AHCI before one can install OpenCore or unmodified Ubuntu Linux on it.